 Using Boot Camp

-With Boot Camp you need to load a full version of Windows XP, Vista or 7.
+With Boot Camp you need to load a full version of Windows 7, 8.1 or 10.
 If possible, we recommend getting XP or 7 rather than Vista.
 If you are installing an upgrade version of Windows, you can’t eject the upgrade CD when you are asked to insert the older Windows CD.
 (However, if you have an external CD drive you can insert both CDs at the same time and it will work.
 Put the older Windows disk in the external CD drive and just press Enter when the Windows install program asks you to insert the old CD.)

 By the way, Boot Camp will make a Windows partition and format it for you, but you still have to let the Windows installation program format it again or it won’t install properly.
 If you don’t use Windows much, then let it make the default a small-sized Fat32 partition (which OS-X can also use).
 If you use Windows a lot, you might want to make a bigger partition and let Windows format it with ntfs.

 The VirtualBox emulator will work with older versions of Windows other than Win XP, but it doesn’t have drivers for hi-res video.
-The video driver that we used to load Windows ME and Solar Fire on VirtualBox is no longer available, but you can try this beta version from MajorGeeks.com: SciTech Display Doctor 7.0.
+The video driver that we used to load Windows ME and Solar Fire on VirtualBox is no longer available, but you can try this one, which is the only place we could find one any more: http://bearwindows.boot-land.net/vbe9x.htm.

 Parallels lets you run Windows inside a window on the Mac desktop, and you can run other operating systems on the Mac without rebooting.
-You can find more information on Parallels at http://www.parallels.com/ and http://news.com.com/Windows-on-Mac+software+gets+virtualization+update/2100-1012_3-6162485.html.
+You can find more information on Parallels at http://www.parallels.com/ .

-Here’s a page that shows how to get to the necessary settings in Parallels: http://www.otakatik.com/optimize-parallels-desktop-configurations/.
-With the current versions of Solar Fire Gold (v.
-7.0.1 and higher) Parallels users MUST turn off Shared Profiles.
+With the current versions of Solar Fire v.
+7.0.1 and higher, Parallels users MUST turn off Shared Profiles / Sharing.

-There is a setting in Parallels called ‘shared folders’ and/or ‘shared profiles’ that needs to be turned off.
-It’s in the Parallels settings under virtual machine / advanced or something similar (the menus keep changing from version to version).
-Parallels tries to share your documents folder with the Mac, but it’s not compatible with a lot of programs and Solar Fire can’t find any user files when it’s turned on.
+The shared profile setting tells Parallels to share your documents folder with the Mac, but it’s not compatible with a lot of programs and Solar Fire can’t find any user files when it’s turned on.

-For those using Solar Fire version 6 and earlier, you can leave on File Sharing.
+For those using Solar Fire version 6 and earlier, you can leave the shared profile turned on.

 Parallels users report that they can simulate a Windows right mouse-click by pressing Control and Shift as they click.